Azure-Samples/azure-search-power-skills/Vision/AnalyzeFormV2/Readme.md

 The analyze form skill requires you to train a custom model to identify and extract key value pairs.
 Analyze invoice and extract table skills invoke pre trained models.
 All skills require the `FORMS_RECOGNIZER_ENDPOINT` and `FORMS_RECOGNIZER_KEY` property set in the appsettings, while the analyze form skill additionally requires a `FORMS_RECOGNIZER_MODEL_ID`.

-Follow the following steps to deploy the skills:
+To deploy the skills:
 1. In the Azure portal, create a Forms Recognizer resource.
 2. Copy the form recognizer URL and key for use in the training and appsettings.
-3. Clone the repository
+3. Clone this repository
 4. Upload the training data and test data to an Azure storage account and generate a SAS token
 4. Use the training notebook to train a model (using either the provided training data or your fomrs)
-5. Open the AnalyzeFormv2 folder in VS Code and deploy the function.
+5. Open the AnalyzeFormV2 folder in VS Code and deploy the function.
 6. Once the function is deployed, set the required appsettings (`FORMS_RECOGNIZER_ENDPOINT`, `FORMS_RECOGNIZER_KEY` and `FORMS_RECOGNIZER_MODEL_ID`)

 # AnalyzeForm